 Upcoming 2015 quarters include the Kisatchie National Forest Quarter (Louisiana), the Blue Ridge Parkway Quarter (North Carolina), the Bombay Hook National Wildlife Refuge Quarter (Delaware), and the Saratoga National Historical Park Quarter (New York).

-The Homestead National Monument of America in Nebraska recalls the importance of the Homestead Act which gave pioneers of America the opportunity to move westward through the United States.
-On January 1st, 1863, Daniel Freeman was the first person to submit an application for a homestead, filing just a few minutes after the Act went into effect.
+The Homestead National Monument of America recalls the importance of the Homestead Act which gave pioneers the opportunity to move westward through the United States.
+On January 1, 1863, Daniel Freeman was the first person to submit an application, filing just a few minutes after the Act went into effect.

-At the time, individuals who filed for application for a homestead only needed to make improvements on the land and file for a deed of title when this was done.
-160 acres was given to each person as it was difficult to maintain that much land in the mid 1800s.
-As technology advanced though, so did the Homestead Act, which began giving out larger portions of land.
+At the time, individuals who filed an application for a homestead only needed to make improvements on the land and then file for a deed of title.
+160 acres was given to each person, a size that was difficult to maintain in the mid-1800s.
+As technology advanced, so did the Homestead Act, which began giving out larger land portions.
 In 1976, however, the Homestead Act was officially repealed by the Federal Land Policy and Management Act.

-Today, there is a monument on the very homestead that Daniel Freeman lived on.
+Today, there is a monument on the very homestead where Daniel Freeman lived.
 There is a Heritage Center for visitors to stop by and a small portion of the Tallgrass Prairie to see what many of the original homestead owners saw when they first moved west.